Presidents Cup Competition

 Two 10’ halves size #4 ball

-Unlimited substitutions may be made, with the consent of the referee, at any stoppage of play except on corner kicks and penalty kicks.
+Unlimited substitutions may be made for all age groups, with the consent of the referee, at any stoppage of play except on corner kicks and penalty kicks.

 If a player or coach is cautioned or ejected in connection with a Presidents Cup game, the caution or ejection is to be recorded on the Game Report by the referee.
-Ejections must also be reported by email or telephone to the designated score keeper by the coach of the team involved.
+Ejections must also be reported by email or telephone to Anne Thompson the Presidents Cup Director by the coach or manager of the team involved.

 Unfinished games, due to any cause, will be replayed from the start, provided play has not begun in the second half and neither team is at fault.
 If play is stopped after completion of the first half, and cannot be resumed as determined by the referee and provided neither team is at fault, the Presidents Cup Rules deem the game completed.
 If the game is tied at this stoppage, the game will be replayed in it's entirety.
 Should play be stopped at any time due to one of the teams being adjudged at fault, it shall be at the discretion of the Presidents Cup Director as to whether the game is to be replayed, stand as is, or declared a forfeit and a disciplinary hearing may be held.